 Diamond Stitch

-Even though Diamond Stitch is normally worked between to parallel rows it can be stacked or worked free form.
+Even though Diamond Stitch is normally worked between two parallel rows, it can be stacked or worked free-form.
 As a stitch, it is versatile enough to produce some interesting effects, as the pattern it creates as you work it row upon row is interesting and can be further enhanced with beads or lacing.

 How to work Diamond Stitch.